Klipper3d/klipper/docs/HallFilamentWidthSensor.md

     adc1: analog11
     adc2: analog12
     # adc1 and adc2 channels select own pins Analog input pin for sensor output on board
     # Sensor power supply can be 3.3v or 5v

-    Cal_dia1: 1.50
+    Cal_dia1: 1.50 # Reference diameter point 1 (mm)
-    Cal_dia2: 2.00
+    Cal_dia2: 2.00 # Reference diameter point 2 (mm)

     # The measurement principle provides for two-point calibration
     # In calibration process you must use rods of known diameter
     # I use drill rods as the base diameter.
     # nominal filament diameter must be between Cal_dia1 and Cal_dia2

-    Raw_dia1:9630 #RAW VALUE FOR REFERENCE DIAMETER 1 Raw_dia2:8300 #RAW VALUE FOR REFERENCE DIAMETER 2
+    Raw_dia1:9630 # Raw sensor value for reference point 1
+    Raw_dia2:8300 # Raw sensor value for reference point 2

     # Raw value of sensor in units
     # can be readed by command QUERY_RAW_FILAMENT_WIDTH

     default_nominal_filament_diameter: 1.75 # This parameter is in millimeters (mm)

     max_difference: 0.15
     # Maximum allowed filament diameter difference in millimeters (mm)
     # If difference between nominal filament diameter and sensor output is more
     # than +- max_difference, extrusion multiplier set back to %100

     measurement_delay: 70
     # The distance from sensor to the melting chamber/hot-end in millimeters (mm).
     # The filament between the sensor and the hot-end will be treated as the default_nominal_filament_diameter.
     # Host module works with FIFO logic.
 It keeps each sensor value and position in
     # an array and POP them back in correct position.

     # Mearement_interval:10
     # Sensor readings done with 10 mm intervals by default.
 If necessary you are free to change this setting